japhethwong/java_interpreter/compiler/README.txt

 Author: Albert Wu

 *----- GENERAL -----*
-All interface functions and classes can be imported from the file compile_eval.py
+All interface functions and classes used by other modules can be imported from the file compile_eval.py:

+    from compiler.compile_eval import load

 *----- CONTENTS -----*